- Home

 Do I have to pay for palliative care?

-The federal, state and territory governments fund a range of palliative care services that are free in the public health system, whether you receive care at home, in a residential aged care facility, or in hospital (inpatient care).
+The federal, state and territory governments fund a range of palliative care services that are free in the public health system – whether you receive care at home, in a residential aged care facility, in a palliative care unit or hospice, or in hospital (inpatient care).

-- hiring specialised equipment for use at home
+- hiring specialised equipment to use at home

 - paying for your own nursing staff if you choose to stay at home and need 24-hour assistance